analysiscenter/batchflow/doc/models.md

 Thus, it cannot be a part of a pipeline's chain of actions (otherwise, this would save the model after processing each batch, which might be highly undesired).

-It is expected to be called separately after a training pipeline has finished.
+`save_model` is expected to be called separately after a training pipeline has finished.

 ## Models and template pipelines